 - How is your time commitment?
 Typically, MBAs are extremely time intensive courses that would more often than not drain most of anyone’s free time.
 Thankfully, there are also different kinds of MBA programs that can suit the needs of different students.

 - Academic Requirements.
 The requirements to enter an MBA program.
 MBA programs typically require a ton of pre-requisites like the GMAT, work experience etc. etc. Again, more on that later!

 - Last but not least, the tuition costs.
 Typically, MBA courses are expensive, and even more so in the upper tier prestigious schools.
 That money could be used for other purposes (especially if you’re an aspiring entrepreneur who needs the startup capital)

 Reputation and prestige of the MBA institution

-This point is relatively straightforward: the better the institution, the better your chance at gunning for higher tier jobs and positions within a large conglomerate.
+This point is relatively straightforward: the better the institution, the better your chance at running for higher tier jobs and positions within a large conglomerate.
 This would also be a rather touchy point actually: there are some institutions that only consider MBA graduates from these ivy-league schools.
 Some are rather more… forgiving of your MBA origins – of course, it still has to be legitimate!.

-The key point here would of course be research.
+The key point here would of course research.
 It is a pretty safe idea to base where your MBA can come from according to the companies you want to work for.
 If you do get a position in a more prestigious school that exceeds the companies’ requirements, why not go for it anyway right (tuition fees also have to be considered though).

 Types of MBA programs: General MBA vs. Specialised one